ElektronikaDonBosco/Blind-eye/README.md

 ## Run inference

 In the file Alarm-Yolo/main.py we need to change the line 10 with ESP8266 IP address.
-You cab see tge Alarm-Yolo instalation process by clicking [here] (https://github.com/ElektronikaDonBosco/Alarm-Yolo).
+You cab see tge Alarm-Yolo instalation process by clicking [this](https://github.com/ElektronikaDonBosco/Alarm-Yolo) guide.

 ![](assets/2023-05-03_101412.png)